servicecoinrwb/MechanicalTempYieldToken/MONEY_FLOW.md

 setFees(mintFeeBps, redeemFeeBps, address(this), feeRoundUp);
 ```

-👉 To direct fees to DAO Treasury:
+👉 To direct fees to Treasury:

 ```solidity
 setFees(mintFeeBps, redeemFeeBps, 0xcfe077e6f7554B1724546E02624a0832D1f4557a, feeRoundUp);